 If leave is for: the employee Birth (applies may choose to exhaust all or any portion of sick leave and/or to both vacation/bonus leave or go on leave without pay during the parents) and period of disability.
 Only vacation/bonus or leave without pay child care after may be used before and after the period of disability unless the birth sick leave policy becomes appropriate for medical conditions affecting the mother or child.
 Adoption may choose to exhaust available vacation/bonus leave(or any portion), a maximum of 30 days sick leave (see Sick Leave Policy), or go on LWOP.
 Foster Care may choose to exhaust available vacation/bonus leave (or any portion) or go on LWOP.

 Illness of may choose to exhaust available sick and/or vacation/bonus Child, Spouse, leave, or any portion, or go on LWOP.
-Parent

-Employee's does not have the option of taking leave without pay if sick leave Illness is available; however, the employee may use vacation/bonus leave in lieu of sick leave.
+Parent Employee's does not have the option of taking leave without pay if sick leave Illness is available; however, the employee may use vacation/bonus leave in lieu of sick leave.
 If the illness extends beyond the 60- day waiting period required for short-term disability, the employee may choose to exhaust the balance of available leave or begin drawing short-term disability benefits.
-Military May choose to exhaust available sick and/or vacation/bonus Caregiver leave, or any portion, or go on LWOP to care for an injured family member.
-Qualifying May use vacation/bonus leave, or any portion, or go on LWOP Exigency when necessitated by one of the qualifying exigency reasons.
+Military See FML-Military Caregiver policy.
+Caregiver Qualifying See FML-Qualifying Exigency policy.
+Exigency